zilishen/documentation/content/nms/nginx-agent/nginx-agent-in-container.md

 $ PACKAGE_NAME=[PATH-TO-PACKAGE] make oss-image
 ```

-To build the image using a different base image, substitute values for `OS_RELEASE` and `OS_VERSION` from the following table:
+To build the image using a different base image, replace the values for `OS_RELEASE` and `OS_VERSION` with the options from the following table:

 | OS_RELEASE       | OS_VERSION                 |
 | ---------------- | -------------------------- |